TalThrowaway591/sunflower-assignment/README.md

 - The implementation of the queries is lacking because of time-constraints, I've used the `pg' node library to connect and query the database. in an ideal situation, I would use an generalized ORM for query management because of security concerns (for example the ORM handles input sanitization and reduces chances of successful attacks like SQL injections).
 - On top of the ORM I'd probably seperate between the database handling layer and the web driver itself, ideally they should be decoupled.
 I'd write a seperate interface for the DB that the web-server can interact with. the interface should contain a handful of functions that are visible, such as `listScores(n), fetchScore(accountId)`, etc. and it handles all DB implementation details behind the scenes (such as efficient querying, and conversions between SQL rows and business logic entities).

-### Implementation details
-- I've used Postgres for the database.
-- I've used ExpressJS as the web-server.
-- The project is written in TypeScript.

-### Misc.
-Comments
-- This is by no means a production-ready project, there are many points of improvement which I'd love to dicuss.

 ### System Architechure proposal
 - Different services will containerized and run in pods on any cloud provider (e.g. AWS)
 - In the case of AWS, we can either rent multiple bare-bones VPS's (EC2), or use their built-in product for docker containers (ECS).